 - Butterfly Pattern - there are two different types of butterfly patterns; bearish butterflies and bullish butterflies.
 Like the Gartley pattern, these patterns are designed to reveal when a trend reversal is stronger than the original trend.
 Using the triangles created within the butterfly, traders can determine whether holding a short or a long position is the most profitable.

 - Crab Pattern - the crab pattern is ideal for traders trying to identify precise price movements.
 It enables traders to maximize returns on securities with low volatility.
-The crab pattern is similar to the butterfly pattern, but is more condense.
+The crab pattern is similar to the butterfly pattern but is more condensed.
 This makes it possible to capture smaller movements.

 - Bat Pattern - when compared to the other patterns, the bat pattern is still a trapezoid, but more symmetrical.
 For both the bearish and the bullish patterns, the right side and the left side will be nearly the same heights.

 - Shark Pattern - the shark pattern is one of the newer harmonic trading patterns and has been in use since 2011.
 The pattern uses a similar five-leg reversal sequence.
 The steep outside lines and shallow dip in the middle create a chart that resembles a dorsal fin.
 This is how the shark pattern gets its name.

 - Cypher Pattern - the cypher pattern is an advanced trading pattern that combines Fibonacci trading with other indicators (such as RSI).
 The cypher uses tighter Fibonacci ratios (usually less than 1), which creates a “steeper” visual appearance.